-How to Remove Surgical Staples Without Tools
+How to Remove Surgical Staples Without Tools?

 Surgical staples are small metal clips used to help wounds heal.
 Doctors often use them instead of stitches for bigger or deeper cuts because staples are quicker to put in and can keep the wound closed more evenly.
 This helps the wound heal better and reduces scarring.
 Surgical staples are strong and help keep wounds from opening up again.
 It's important to know that staples should only be removed by a doctor or nurse with the right tools.
 Trying to take them out without a medical staple remover can cause issues like skin damage, improper healing, or infections.